Azelaic acid, oxymetazoline and niacinamide have been clinically studied in the treatment of patients with various forms of rosacea.1-7

 Baseline disease severity was graded using a 5-point Clinical Erythema Assessment (CEA) scale and a 5-point Patient Self-Assessment (PSA) scale, on which subjects scored either “moderate” or “severe” on both scales.2

-It is recommended that a pea sized amount of Azelaic Acid/Brimonidine Tartrate/Niacinamide 18/0.4/4% Clarifying Cream be applied once daily to each of the five areas of the face: central forehead, chine, nose, and each cheek.
+- It is recommended that a pea sized amount of Azelaic Acid/Niacinamide/Oxymetazoline 18/4/1% Clarifying Cream be applied once daily to each of the five areas of the face: central forehead, chin, nose, and each cheek.

-The cream should be applied smoothly and evenly as a thin layer across the entire face avoiding the eyes and lips.
+- The cream should be applied smoothly and evenly as a thin layer across the entire face avoiding the eyes, mouth and lips.

-The cream should not be applied to irritated skin or open wounds.
+- The cream should not be applied to irritated skin, open wounds, or vaginal region.

 Possible skin irritation (e.g., erythema, flushing. pruritus, burning, stinging) during initial weeks of therapy.
 If sensitivity or severe irritation develops, discontinue therapy, contact clinician, and institute appropriate therapy.